 Pictorial elements.
 That empty chair, for instance: what does it represent?
 What does it mean?
 Or is it just an empty chair that happens to be there?

 The placement of the photograph in relation to the others in the book.
-This picture, every pictures, tells a story, but each one seems to be part of a larger story.
+This picture, every picture, tells a story, but each one seems to be part of a larger story.
 They talk with one another.

 Moore places a plain seven-word label along with the photograph, and at the end of the book he gives a lengthier description of the place and the people.
 He does this for each photograph in the book.
 Obviously he wants you to look at the photograph first and then its placement among others as you turn the pages.
-The books open with four photographs, then the title page followed by the introductory essay by Imani Perry.
+The book open with four photographs, then the title page followed by the introductory essay by Imani Perry.
 Then come the photographs, followed by his own essay “Blue Alabama” which is accompanied by a pair of shots of the same place, then and now.
 After that is novelist and teacher Madison Smart Bell’s essay, “Claiming Kin.”
 Only then do you get to Moore’s longer explication of the images shown.
 I believe that the artist wishes for you to experience the work in just this way, and I would heartily recommend your doing so.